aeferreira/similarity_share/README.md

 Information for Fig 3.7 to Fig 3.10, Suppl.
 Fig. 6.9 to Suppl.
 Fig. 6.12, Table 2.2, Table 3.4 to Table 3.7, Suppl.
 Table 6.3.

-#### Mass-Difference Networks (MDiNs) - 'MDiN_data' folder
+#### Mass-Difference Networks (MDiNs) - 'MDiN_data' folder (see folder for more details)

-Full MDiNs were built with MetaNetter 2.0 plugin of Cytoscape using either the transformation list (TF) made and discussed in Sample_MDiNs_Yeast.ipynb or the transformation list of MetaNetter (MN) under same restrictions as explained in the same notebook.
+Full MDiNs were built with MetaNetter 2.0 plugin of Cytoscape using either our transformation list (TF) made and discussed in Sample_MDiNs_Yeast.ipynb or the transformation list of MetaNetter (MN) under some restrictions as explained in the same notebook.
 The files that contain the networks are:

 - Net_YD_TF.graphml - Full Yeast dataset MDiN built with our transformation list.
 - Net_YD_MN.graphml - Full Yeast dataset MDiN built with MetaNetter's transformation list.